Last updated on February 17th, 2026

 While you’re at Ethel M Chocolates, go for a stroll through the three acre Botanical Cactus Garden (also free admission!).
 There are 300 species of cacti, succulents, trees and shrubs.

 If you are from an area of the country where cacti are native, you probably won’t be super impressed.
 But if your kids are not familiar with these desert plants, they’ll enjoy checking them out!
-Come at Christmastime, and the gardens are transformed info a decorated holiday wonderland.
+Come at Christmastime, and the gardens are transformed into a decorated holiday wonderland.

 While touring the factory and cactus gardens are free, there are some optional experiences to consider if you’re a super fan – including chocolate tastings (one on the High Roller Observation Wheel) and other events.